annacprice/ena-fastq-fetch/README.md

 So for example the run [SRR3206414](https://www.ebi.ac.uk/ena/data/view/SRR3206414) is associated with the sample [SRS1318643](https://www.ebi.ac.uk/ena/data/view/SRS1318643) and the experiment [SRX1615315](https://www.ebi.ac.uk/ena/data/view/SRX1615315), and overall it belongs to the study [SRP071047/PRJNA313382](https://www.ebi.ac.uk/ena/data/view/PRJNA313382).

-### **Number of runs to download**
+### **Number of runs/studies/experiments/samples to download**
-The number of runs to download can be specified using the -n flag.
+The number of runs/studies/experirments/samples to download can be specified using the -n flag.
 This flag is optional.
-If not specified, all the runs which match the requested search term will be downloaded.
+If not specified, all the data which matches the requested search term will be downloaded.

 ### **Report file**
-A report file including information on the downloaded data will be generated if you pass the -r flag.
+A report file including information on the downloaded data will be generated if you pass the --report-file flag.

 ## **Examples of using the accession ID to download**
 E.g. to download the fastq associated with the run SRR5188398: